 Defining the Hybrid Account

-There are a variety of bank accounts available out there to consumers—the options can feel pretty overwhelming.
-And the type of accounts people are drawn to will depend on their financial situation, goals, and how they choose to organize their finances.
+There are a variety of bank accounts available to consumers.
+And the type of accounts people are drawn to will depend on their financial goals, situation, and how they choose to organize their finances.

-Of course, every company is different, and each might have a different approach to crafting a “hybrid account.”
-But the main gist of a hybrid account is that it’s a multi-functional account that bears some resemblance to a day-to-day checking account and a long-term savings account.
-(Cue, the Hannah Montana “Best of Both Worlds” song.)
+Of course, every financial institution is different, and each might have a different approach to crafting a hybrid bank account.
+But the main gist of a hybrid account is that it’s a bank account that bears some resemblance to a day-to-day checking account and a long-term savings account.

 Different Types of Accounts

-To understand what can make a hybrid account a useful tool, it’s helpful to first understand the features and pros and cons related to traditional checking and savings accounts.
+To understand what can make a hybrid account a useful tool, it’s helpful to first understand the features and pros and cons related to traditional checking and savings accounts and then compare.

 Savings accounts are generally appealing because they are a separate place to store money you don’t necessarily want to use on day-to-day expenses.
-For example, it could be a good place to save for emergencies, or even to save for a vacation or a move across the country.
+For example, it could be a good place to keep your emergency fund or even to save for a vacation or a move across the country.

 Hybrid Accounts: the Details

-Hybrid accounts will often take benefits from checking and savings accounts and combine them into one account.
+Hybrid bank accounts will often take benefits from checking and savings accounts and combine them into one account.
 A hybrid account may allow you to use checks or a debit card for day-to-day transactions, while still offering the interest rates typically associated with a savings account.
-Hybrid accounts are often more likely to be offered by online institutions than traditional brick and mortar banks.
+Hybrid bank accounts are often more likely to be offered by online vs. traditional banks.